sidduladurgaprasad/SlotBooker365/README.md

 - 📆 **Appointment Booking:** Users can book appointments in available time slots, with options for 30 minutes or 1 hour.

 - ❌ **Appointment Cancellation:** Users can cancel their booked appointments.

+- 🤖 **Book Ease Bot:** Interact with our intelligent chatbot, "Book Ease Bot," to check appointment availability and get assistance with scheduling.

 ## Usage 📝